Challenge 5: Green Treasures – Fairchild’s Pharmacy

 Background information on Fairchild’s living collection

-List of selected medicinal plants at Fairchild Tropical Botanic Garden – COMING SOON!
+List of selected medicinal plants at Fairchild Tropical Botanic Garden – NEW!

 Fairchild’s Garden Explorer